 The personal data that we collect from you will be stored on servers inside the European Economic Area (“EEA”).
 We will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with the GDPR and our data protection policies.

-Copies of website files and database files may be taken and held on rainbowworks business premises within the UK, for security and development purposes.
+Copies of website files and database files may be taken and held on Britweb business premises within the UK, for security and development purposes.

-Data such as username and email address may occasionally exchanged via email between our users, system admin and rainbowworks for resolving support queries.
-For security monitoring purposes, notification emails are also sent to a rainbowworks site administration address when new users are created and user passwords are changed.
+Data such as username and email address may occasionally be exchanged via email between our users, system admin and Britweb for resolving support queries.
+For security monitoring purposes, notification emails are also sent to a Britweb site administration address when new users are created and user passwords are changed.